mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "What I came here to announce."

 "Only the senate.
-Mel told me it's up to each province to decide that for itself.
+Melna told me it's up to each province to decide that for itself.
 The governor of Heiko has decided to reveal by hierarchy."

 "What's that?"